 In the summer of 1930 the distinguished economist John Maynard Keynes predicted that a century later, by 2030, we'd all be working fifteen hour weeks.
 That may have been a tad optimistic.

 But given the pace of technological advance, many believe some version of Keynes’ prediction is inevitable.
 For example, one speculation has it that if present trends continue, over the next twenty years some one-third to one-half of our jobs will be replaced by artificial intelligence and robotic manufacture.

 Should we be worried?
 Yes and no.

 We should be greatly concerned with the details of the political, economic, and social transition.
 The adjustment may well bring protracted strife.
 After all, this constitutes the most profound realignment since the industrial revolution, and opinions vary on how it will play out.
 How it will intersect with forces of economic inequality and oligarchic domination is particularly worrisome.
 Like many others, I suspect some version of universal basic income will eventually be part of the complicated and ongoing resolution.

 As always, the devil will be in the details.
 But speaking of the devil, should we also be worried about that other bromide, the one claiming “idle hands are the devil’s workshop”?
 For those of us less tyrannized by the Protestant work ethic, the answer is: not so much.

 Still, all of this is not the point.
-For the years ahead it is leisure, rather than idleness, is the crux of the matter.
-Leisure refers to “freedom from demands of work or duty”, or, in a more general sense, “unhurried ease”.
+For the years ahead it is leisure, rather than idleness, that is the crux of the matter.
+Leisure refers to “freedom from demands of work or duty”, or in a more general sense, “unhurried ease”.
 If you are without leisure, you must do something required by someone or something else, and you must do it within a specified time.
 Leisure means the absence of demands and deadlines.